eilbecklab/phenotips-docs/SiteAdministration.md

 patient entry form.
 They are not to be confused with "user groups", which grant other permissions.

+### Creating a study form

+1. Go to *Administration* > *Studies* and enter a name in CamelCase, such as "NoonanSyndrome", and click *Create*.
+This name is permanent.
+2. On the next page, enter a more user-friendly name (which you can change later), such as "Noonan syndrome study", and click *Save and view form*.
+    Note that the Patient form configuration button does not work until after you have saved the form.
+3. On the next page, click *Form configuration*.
+From here you can check boxes to specify which elements will appear on the form.
+Note that making an element invisible on the default patient form automatically forces those elements to be invisible on all other forms too.

+### Creating a work group

+Go to Administration > Work groups and enter a name in CamelCase, such as EilbeckLab.
+Add people to the group and check the boxes next to the study forms that they should have access to.

+### Set which study form to use for a new patient

+If you are in a workgroup with available studies, you will be asked every time you create a patient record which study it belongs to.
+You will then be presented with the corresponding study form instead of the default form.

+### Set which study form to use for an existing patient

+If you are simply moving the patient from one study to another, click on the patient and click the edit button next to the study information in the upper-left corner.

+If the patient was created before there were any defined studies, there is no nice way to add them to a study.
+You must:

+1. Open the patient record and click Edit.
+2. Add ?editor=object to the URL.
+3. Next to *New object*, select StudyBindingClass and click Add.
+4. Select the appropriate study and click *Save and view summary*.

+### Make the study selector appear for all new patients

+By default, the *Study* button does not appear unless there was at least one custom study available to the user when the patient was initially created.
+To make the study selector appear even if there is no option to use a custom study:

+1. Go to /bin/edit/PhenoTips/PatientTemplate?editor=object
+2. Next to *New object*, select StudyBindingClass and click *Add*.
+3. Click *Save and view summary*.

+From now on, all new patients will have a *Study* button.

 ## Phenotype list

 When selecting phenotypes, the user has the option of either searching or